 USITT will celebrate the second annual Rigging Safety Day of global rigging safety awareness on Arbor Day, April 29, 2016.
 Join USITT and our rigging safety partners and friends around the world as we tweet and share info on stage safety, best rigging practices, programs to promote rigging safety and training, videos and more with the hashtag #RigSafe.

 The Jay O. Glerum Rigging Master Classes

-A new series of rigging master classes in memory of master rigger and USITT Fellow Jay O. Glerum is being planned to start in summer 2016.
+The first in a new series of rigging master classes in memory of master rigger and USITT Fellow Jay O. Glerum are being planned for June 13-14, 2016, in Denver.
 USITT will offer training sessions for beginner to advanced riggers in different locations around the country each year.